Yom Kippur War: Temporary stabilization

 According to Herzog, by 9 October the front lines had stabilized.
 The Egyptians were unable to advance further, and Egyptian armored attacks on 9 and 10 October were repulsed with heavy losses.
-However, this claim was disputed by Shazly, who claimed that the Egyptians continued to advance and improve their positions well into 10 October.
+However, this was disputed by Shazly, who said that the Egyptians continued to advance and improve their positions well into 10 October.
 He pointed to one engagement, which involved elements of the 1st Infantry Brigade, attached to the 19th Division, which captured Ayoun Mousa, south of Suez.

 The Egyptian 1st Mechanized Brigade launched a failed attack southward along the Gulf of Suez in the direction of Ras Sudar.
 Leaving the safety of the SAM umbrella, the force was attacked by Israeli aircraft and suffered heavy losses.